byui-cse/itm300-course/source/module-06/project-lab.md

 You'll be prompted to enter the invoke URL.
 Get the invoke URL from your API Gateway:

 * Click Stages on the left bar
+* Make sure you have prod selected and not one of the sub methods
-* Under stage details find Invoke URL and copy that address
+* Under stage details find Invoke URL.
+It should end in /prod
 * Paste that as the Invoke URL when prompted